laravel-enso/VueComponents/README.md

 #### FormBuilder
 The `VueForm.vue` components takes the following, required, parameter:
 - `data`, object, which is FormBuilder generated object that give the component the necessary information in order to draw itself.
+- `params`, object, is a parameters object that, when given, is being sent with all the requests | default null | (optional) May be used on the back end for extra logic/features when required.

 The `VueFormCard.vue` component takes the same parameter as `VueForm.vue`.

 The distinction between the two is that `VueFormCard` is rendered inside a card wrapper component, and is more suitable for using as the only component in the page.

 `VueForm` is outside of any wrapper, and may be integrated together with other more complex pages, or inside other components, such as the modal.

+Note: when creating a resource and no redirect is given in the POST response, the form does not perform a redirect.

 ### Vue Filter
 Takes the following parameters: